 And then it’s a matter of establishing some boundaries and sticking to them, knowing what’s at stake if we don’t.

 Some of the simple boundaries we have in our home include:

 - screen-free bedrooms

 - pockets of screen-free time every day (the first and last hours of the day, for example)

 - we try to find places where there is no wifi and revel in the peace it brings

 It’s an evolving set of boundaries that continue to expand as we find the joy in disconnection, and if ever I find myself slipping back in to those old patterns of overconsumption or hyperconnection all I have to do is look up and see what I stand to gain by switching off.

 How do you manage connection technology in your home?
 What boundaries or rules work for you?
 And what do you find challenging?
-Let us know in the comments or over on Facebook.
+Let us know in the comments.

 Or you can listen to the show directly, simply by hitting the Play button above.
 Enjoy!